Mouret-Orfeu/Pac-Man/README.md

 Alternatively, you can use `cmake --build ./ -j8` to enable cmake to use 8 cores for parallel compilation (change 8 to whatever the number of cores you want to use).

 # How to launch
-Go to the root folder (the Pac-Man folder) and execute PacMan with the command ./PacMan.
+Go to the build folder and execute PacMan with the command ./PacMan.

 # Details & intended limits